Walter Wolfgang: Reaction

 The Labour Party leadership quickly apologised for the 'heavy-handedness' of the incident, but Party chairman Ian McCartney said on the BBC's Newsnight that evening that the conference had the right to expel repeated hecklers.
 The following day McCartney appeared before the media with Wolfgang and personally apologised to him.
 Tony Blair, the Prime Minister, apologised to Wolfgang on the following day's Today programme on BBC Radio 4 and BBC Breakfast, stating that he should not have been removed.

 Wolfgang justified his actions by saying "when you have an international debate that does not deal adequately with the international issues of the day, the least you can do, if someone is talking nonsense, is say so".
 He was quickly hailed as a hero by sections of the Labour Party and sections of the media.
 His expulsion, and the use of anti-terrorism legislation, was condemned by both the political left and right as symptomatic of an increasingly authoritarian tendency in the Labour Government and the gradual erosion of civil liberties.

 Wolfgang's pass to the Labour party conference was at first withdrawn following the incident, but this decision was later reversed and he returned to the conference the following day to a "hero's welcome".
 In his closing speech at the conference, John Reid said "I am sorry about yesterday. ...
 It shouldn't have happened.
 It's not the way we do things in here", adding that Wolfgang was "entitled" to his opinions and point of view.

 NEC candidacy

 Wolfgang was a long-standing member of the Campaign for Labour Party Democracy, a group which campaigns to increase the level of democracy within the Labour Party.
 In 2006, he was chosen and elected as one of the Grassroots Alliance slate of candidates standing for election to the Labour Party's National Executive Committee, stating that he would be campaigning on a platform of opposition to the war on Iraq, rejecting the Royal Navy's Trident missile program, and making the Party more democratic.

 On 3 August 2006, it was announced that he had been elected to the NEC, coming fourth in the election (the top six candidates won seats).

-Recent views
+Views on 2015 Labour Party leadership election

 In August 2015, Wolfgang endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.